• Skip to primary navigation

 Instructions

-• Continue stirring the peanuts until the water dries and the sugar crystalizes and turns into a crunchy coating.
+• Stir the peanuts over the medium heat.
+At first the liquid will get hot and start to bubble.
+Continue stirring until the water dries and the sugar crystalizes and turns into a crumbly and crunchy coating.

 Notes